sara-nl/griddocs/source/Pages/General/grant_access.rst

 Access to the National Dutch Grid or LSG
 ========================================

-Access to the Dutch Grid or the LSG clusters (including non-local access) allows for:
+Access to the Dutch Grid or the :abbr:`LSG (Life Science Grid)` clusters (including non-local access) allows for:

 * submitting :ref:`Grid jobs <first-grid-job>` to multiple clusters via the Grid middleware
 * storing data to the :ref:`grid-storage`